-In 2017, a crowdfunding campaign led by the council received massive support from residents, philanthropists and businesses raising just over £460,000 towards restoration of the Terrace.
+In 2017, a crowdfunding campaign led by the council received massive support from:

-When the set up and restoration costs were estimated it became clear that ‘economies of scale’ were needed to make any restoration efforts worthwhile for all involved.
+Once we’d estimated the set up and restoration costs, it became clear that ‘economies of scale’ were needed to make any restoration efforts worthwhile for all involved.

 A great success